HighTide Script Reading Service

 PLEASE NOTE: Depending on the number of submissions received, it may not be possible to provide feedback to every writer in each window.
 Scripts will be read in the order of submission and priority will be given to writers who are based in our home region of East of England (Suffolk, Norfolk, Cambridgeshire, Essex) and/or are from socio-economically deprived backgrounds.

 HighTide will be administrating all submissions and removing names of scripts before sharing with the readers.
 Therefore, if you would like to submit your work anonymously please ensure your name is not included in your script file.

-Our readers are will be our Artistic Director Suba Das and our newly appointed Associate Artists.
+Our readers who will be reading this month are listed below.
 They are a talented range of diverse artists working in the sector and include writers, directors and producers.